for-loop/to-do-list/README.md

     python manage.py test lists
     ```

-### Deployment with Fabric

-> If the server runs on Amazon EC2, you'll need a path to the SSH key.
+# Deploy

 1. Run fabfile.py (from a local shell)

+    > If the server runs on Amazon EC2, add a path to the SSH key.

     ```bash
     cd deploy_tools/